 Although grasping completely how credit card interest works may be a bit daunting, just know that the best way to avoid paying interest on your credit cards is to never carry a balance.
 With that said, when emergencies arise or a large purchase is necessary, it’s good to know that there are alternatives to incurring high credit card interest charges.
 There are plenty of credit cards that offer 0% interest on purchases for a limited period of time.
 Some cards even offer the option to transfer balances from high interest credit cards to enjoy a limited 0% interest period to pay off the balance without incurring interest charges.

-One of our top picks for cards offering a 0% initial APR is the Discover It Cashback Match card.
-Not only do you receive 14 months of 0% interest on purchases from the date your account is opened, you’ll be earning cash back that is matched at your card’s first year anniversary.
+One of our top picks for cards offering a 0% initial APR is the Citi Double Cash Card.
+Not only do you receive 18 months of 0% interest on balance transfer from the date your account is opened, you earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.

 Another popular 0% interest card is the Chase Freedom Card.
 A large purchase can be paid off without incurring interest charges for the first 15 billing cycles.
 With 5% cash back on quarterly bonus categories and 1% cash back on all other purchases, the card delivers great value.